ag8525/FOAMed-Meerkat-7B/raw_data/README.md

+> **Disclaimer:** All code, models, and outputs in this repository are intended **only** for research purposes.
+They are **not validated for clinical, diagnostic, or real-world operational use** and should not be relied upon in any setting involving patient care or safety-critical

 # Clinical Content Data Processing Pipelines

 Clean and standardize Emergency Medicine content from three sources into **Markdown** suitable for a clinical AI knowledge base and **Retrieval-Augmented Generation (RAG)** workflows.